ppauline25/resume/README.md

  # **Resume PRAK Pauline**
  ## Presentation
-Currently training at the Wild Code School (Paris), I am following TSSR training for 5 months.
+Currently training at the [Wild Code School](https://www.wildcodeschool.com/fr-fr/formation-technicien-systemes-et-reseaux), I am following TSSR training for 5 months.
 I am looking for a one and a half month internship starting in August 2025.

  ## Formation